 APurchase Price@ shall have the meaning set forth in Section 3 hereof.

-APut Interest@ shall mean an undivided interest in 1% of the Asset.
+APut Member Swap Interest@ shall mean an undivided interest in 1% of the Asset.

-APut Notice@ means, with respect to any Payment Date, a notice duly executed on behalf of Asset LLC or its assignee in substantially the form of Schedule I hereto, whereby Asset LLC or its assignee requires to purchase the Put Interests from Asset LLC on such Payment Date pursuant to the terms of this Put Option Agreement.
+APut Notice@ means, with respect to any Payment Date, a notice duly executed on behalf of Asset LLC or its assignee in substantially the form of Schedule I hereto, whereby Asset LLC or its assignee requires EESO Enron to purchase the Put Member Swap Interests from Asset LLC on such Payment Date pursuant to the terms of this Put Option Agreement.

 Section 2.
-Purchase of Put Interests.
-Asset LLC shall have the right but not the obligation to require to repurchase Put Interests from Asset LLC on any Payment Date in accordance with the terms of this Agreement.
-In the event that Asset LLC elects to require to repurchase Put Interests on any Payment Date, Asset LLC shall deliver a Put Notice to not later than seven Business Days prior to such Payment Date, provided that (i) in the event that the obligations of the Trust under the Notes are accelerated under the terms of the Facility Agreement, Asset LLC may deliver a Put Notice at any time on or before the date of such acceleration and (ii) any Put Notice with respect to the Payment Date falling on March , 2001 shall be delivered on or before , 2001 (the APrincipal Put Notice@).
-Delivery of the Principal Put Notice shall have the effect of signifying that Asset LLC has irrevocably elected to require to repurchase Put Interests on each remaining Payment Date beginning March , 2001.
-The number of Put Interests specified in each Put Notice may not exceed the number of Put Interests which produces an aggregate purchase price equal to the total of all amounts payable by the Trust to the Lenders on the applicable Payment Date.
+Purchase of Put Member Swap Interests.
+Asset LLC shall have the right but not the obligation to require EESO Enron to repurchase Put Member Swap Interests from Asset LLC on any Payment Date in accordance with the terms of this Agreement.
+In the event that Asset LLC elects to require EESO Enron to repurchase Put Member Swap Interests on any Payment Date, Asset LLC shall deliver a Put Notice to EESO Enron not later than seven Business Days prior to such Payment Date, provided that (i) in the event that the obligations of the Trust under the Notes are accelerated under the terms of the Facility Agreement, Asset LLC may deliver a Put Notice at any time on or before the date of such acceleration and (ii) any Put Notice with respect to the Payment Date falling on March 15 29, 2001 shall be delivered on or before January 31 February 14, 2001 (the APrincipal Put Notice@).
+Delivery of the Principal Put Notice shall have the effect of signifying that Asset LLC has irrevocably elected to require EESO Enron to repurchase Put Member Swap Interests on each remaining Payment Date beginning March 15 29, 2001.
+The number of Put Member Swap Interests specified in each Put Notice may not exceed the number of Put Member Swap Interests which produces an aggregate purchase price equal to the total of all amounts payable by the Trust to the Lenders on the applicable Payment Date.
 Any Put Notice delivered by Asset LLC shall be irrevocable.
-On any Payment Date with respect to which a Put Notice has been delivered as provided above, Asset LLC shall sell, assign and transfer to the number of Put Interests specified in such Put Notice pursuant to an Assignment Agreement substantially in the form of Schedule II hereto, and shall pay to Asset LLC the applicable Purchase Price.
-Only one Put Notice for each Payment Date may be delivered by Asset LLC hereunder and the aggregate number of Put Interests which may be required to purchase hereunder shall not exceed .
+On any Payment Date with respect to which a Put Notice has been delivered as provided above, Asset LLC shall sell, assign and transfer to EESO Enron the number of Put Member Swap Interests specified in such Put Notice pursuant to an Assignment and Ratification Agreement substantially in the form of Schedule II hereto, and EESO Enron shall pay to Asset LLC the applicable Purchase Price.
+Only one Put Notice for each Payment Date may be delivered by Asset LLC hereunder and the aggregate number of Put Member Swap Interests which EESO Enron may be required to purchase hereunder shall not exceed 96.83_____.

 Section 3.
 Purchase Price.
-The Purchase Price for the Put Interests to be purchased by on any Payment Date in respect of which a Put Notice has been delivered shall be equal to Interest and shall be paid on the applicable Payment Date in immediately available funds.
+The Purchase Price for the Put Member Swap Interests to be purchased by EESO Enron on any Payment Date in respect of which a Put Notice has been delivered shall be equal to $123,022.34 (one hundred twenty-three thousand twenty-two dollars and thirty-four cents) per Put Member $___________ (_______________________________________________) per Put Swap Interest and shall be paid on the applicable Payment Date in immediately available funds.

 Section 4.
 Warranty.
-By delivering a Put Notice, Asset LLC shall be deemed to warrant to that, as of the date of delivery of such Put Notice and as of the relevant Payment Date, Asset LLC holds good title to the Put Interests and that there exists no mortgage, pledge, security interest, encumbrance, lien or charge of any kind over such Put Interests by, through or under Asset LLC.
+By delivering a Put Notice, Asset LLC shall be deemed to warrant to EESO Enron that, as of the date of delivery of such Put Notice and as of the relevant Payment Date, Asset LLC holds good title to the Put Member Swap Interests and that there exists no mortgage, pledge, security interest, encumbrance, lien or charge of any kind over such Put Member Swap Interests by, through or under Asset LLC.